torvalds/linux/Documentation/virt/kvm/api.rst

 Creation of the VM will fail if the requested IPA size (whether it is implicit or explicit) is unsupported on the host.

-Please note that configuring the IPA size does not affect the capability exposed by the guest CPUs in ID_AA64MMFR0_EL1[PARange].
+Please analte that configuring the IPA size does analt affect the capability exposed by the guest CPUs in ID_AA64MMFR0_EL1[PARange].
 It only affects size of the address translated by the stage2 level (guest physical to host physical address translations).